AhmedMYassin/Lane_Detection/writeup.md

 ## Pipeline Description

-* The fllowing steps of the pipeline is used to detect lane lines in images and consequently in videos
+* The following steps of the pipeline is used to detect lane lines in images and consequently in videos
 1. Convert image to grayscale using grayscale(img)

 2. Smoothing the image using **gaussian_blur(image, kernel_size)**.
 Although this step is optional, it's very important to make it easier to detect edges in next step.